ZeynabYad/DirecTone/README.md

 # DirecTone
-A responsive web page with Bootstrap V5.
+A responsive web page with HTML5, CSS3 and Bootstrap5 framework.--->https://getbootstrap.com/docs/5.1/getting-started/introduction/
+and some animation using AOS (Animate On Scroll Library)---> https://michalsnik.github.io/aos/.